 You might come for Sweden’s sophisticated design and hip cities, but you’ll stay for the incredible landscape.
 Once you’ve spent a night beneath the Northern Lights, or a cool-blue summer’s day walking along the Baltic coast, or a week trekking in the mountains, this country will get under your skin and never leave.

-With so much natural glory to explore and one of the least dense populations on the continent, there’s no surprises that Sweden offers you a sense of freedom that’s almost impossible to find anywhere else.
+With so much natural glory to explore and one of the least dense populations on the continent, it’s no surprise that Sweden offers you a sense of freedom that’s almost impossible to find anywhere else.
 So, why not take full advantage of this by wild camping in the country’s remote corners?

-Wild camping – literally, camping out in the wilderness, not associated with an organised campsite – is as close to nature as you can possibly get.
-The solitude and freedom you can find is unmatched.
+Wild camping – literally, camping out in the wilderness, not associated with an organized campsite – is as close to nature as you can possibly get.
+The solitude and freedom you can find are unmatched.
 Sweden, with its long summer dusks and varied countryside, is the ideal place to try it.

 We know that going wild camping in a new country might seem a little overwhelming, particularly if you’re trying it for the first time.
 Some of us might worry about leaving the comfort of the hostel bed and check-in desk.
 But the rewards are plenty; we can assure you that you won’t regret it once you wake up to the sunlight streaming through the trees.

 Here we’ve summarised everything you need to know about wild camping in Sweden to ensure you have the best experience possible.
 Just make sure you have an excellent tent to take with you!

 Allemansrätten (the freedom to roam, or public access rights) are so important in Sweden that they are written into the constitution – one of only four ground laws enshrined there.
 This means that people are allowed to use the countryside irrespective of who owns it, provided they don’t cause any damage to land or wildlife.
 It’s a vital part of Swedish cultural heritage and dates back to the Middle Ages.
 Amazing, right?